open/close all folders

 - What A Cartoon!
 Show had a story titled "The Kitchen Casanova" about a man cooking to impress a girl.
 Oblivious to the fact the wind was flipping the pages of his cook book, he added ingredients from several recipes and, to his surprise, she liked the final result albeit she only started eating out of pity.

 - For all of human history, professional cooks and chefs have been overwhelmingly men.
-Even today, restaurant kitchens are still mostly male and rather infamous for their hypermasculine frathouse atmosphere
+Even today, restaurant kitchens are still mostly male and rather infamous for their hypermasculine frathouse atmosphere.
+Interestingly, while there have been some complaints about the roughhousing and course nature of this environment, those complaints generally do not come from women who've thrived within it.

 - There is an old saying that goes something like "Smart men choose cooks over looks, wise men learn how to cook for themselves."

 - Another role typically dominated by men has been the military, and as a famous general once said, "an army marches on its stomach".
 While integration of both sexes is becoming more common, the traditional cook in the military has been a man.
-Given the fact that the typical soldier subsits largely on a diet of field rations or MRE's, the cooks are either the most loved or the most hated people around.
+Given the fact that the typical soldier subsits largely on a diet of field rations or MRE's (Meals Ready to Eat), the cooks are either the most loved or the most hated people around.
 Or both.
 And, oh yeah.
 They can also drop their spatulas and grab up rifles at the drop of a poofy chef's hat.